 Looking for a handy checklist that will walk you through all that’s needed when preparing your business for sale?
 We’ve created one with all you need – and you can download it here.

 What is the best way to sell your business?

 There are many ways of going about a business sale, and the method chosen is often dependent on certain factors.
-Commonly, the exit strategy depends on how much involvement you wish to have after the sale, an interest in leaving a lasting business legacy, or a wish to continue earning a regular income.
+Commonly, the business exit strategy you choose depends on how much involvement you wish to have after the sale, an interest in leaving a lasting business legacy, or a wish to continue earning a regular income.

 The differences in services provided and mode of operations are also factored into how the sale is approached.

+How to prepare to sell your business?
 Among the different ways to sell a business, owners may liquidate the company and sell the assets if there is a time constraint.
 Another option is to sell to existing staff.
 This method is often the best to ensure staff retention, but you may not get the full sale price immediately.